YudiXie/multitask-vision/README.md

 After the training is complete, check if all the train runs are finished successfully.

+Use `-m`, to check for any runs that are not finished.

 ```
 python main.py -d train -n <experiment-name> -c -m
 ```